Struggling to Reactivate Inactive Customers? AI Can Help

 Strategies to Re-Engage Inactive Customers

 Reactivating inactive customers is one of the most effective, low-cost methods to increase revenue and restore customer engagement.
-Considering you’d have 7–8 inactive subscribers for each one that’s active, the opportunity is huge.
+Considering you’d have 7–8 inactive subscribers for each active one, the opportunity is enormous.
 Once you reactivate only 5% of these inactive users, you’ll start seeing a 35-40% increase in your customer base.

 To successfully re-engage them, a proactive, customer-preferred approach is required.